ethanhjennings/MQTTSerialPrinter/README.md

 ```

 # Contributing and future
-Right now this library only supports the official ArduinoMQTTClient, but I would like to support more.
+Right now this library only supports the official `ArduinoMQTTClient`, but I would like it to support more.
 Feel free to open a pull request with support for other MQTT libraries.
 It ideally should support QoS 2 because any dropped or repeated messages make debugging more confusing.